-- Concerns over whether treatment was sustained: We believe it is important that deworming programs are sustained over time, as re-infection is rapid and a one-time treatment may have little long-term effect.50
+- Concerns over whether treatment was sustained: We believe it is important that deworming programs are sustained over time, as re-infection is rapid and a one-time treatment may have little long-term effect.52

-SCI told us that it "is hesitant to use one-off donations to fund programs that couldn't be continued over the long run,"51
+SCI told us that it "is hesitant to use one-off donations to fund programs that couldn't be continued over the long run,"53

-and seems to have a reasonable record of maintaining national programs over time.52
+and seems to have a reasonable record of maintaining national programs over time.54

 However, it is not clear to us (a) how likely programs funded by individual donors are to be sustained after the first few years; (b) the extent to which SCI-funded programs have succeeded in treating the same children multiple times, as opposed to simply treating the same areas multiple times (and thus treating different children once each).

-- Diversion of skilled labor: Drug distribution occurs only once or twice per year and appears to be conducted by teachers, community drug distributors (who receive minimal training to fulfill this role), and health center staff.56 Given the limited time and skill demands of mass drug distribution,57 we are not highly concerned about distorted incentives for skilled professionals.
+- Diversion of skilled labor: Drug distribution occurs only once or twice per year and appears to be conducted by teachers, community drug distributors (who receive minimal training to fulfill this role), and health center staff.58 Given the limited time and skill demands of mass drug distribution,59 we are not highly concerned about distorted incentives for skilled professionals.

 What do you get for your dollar?

-- The upper-bound on the cost per treatment during this period was $0.79.
-This includes all grants received in "SCI's costs," with the exception of the DFID grant which was awarded in late 2010.
+- The upper-bound on the cost-per-treatment during the period studied was $1.13.
+This analysis includes all grants received by January 2011 in "SCI's costs," with the exception of the DFID grant, which was awarded in late 2010.

 - Our best guess excludes a few more grants that, based on conversations with SCI, we believe can reasonably be excluded from the cost of treatment.
 This best guess is intended to be fairly conservative.
-Under these assumptions, we estimate the cost per treatment at $0.68.
+Under these assumptions, we estimate the cost-per-treatment at $0.99.

-- A forward-looking estimate based on the funding received from DFID and the number of treatments committed under that grant, yields an expected cost of additional treatments of $0.51 (officially 3 treatments per 1 GBP), though (a) this does not include costs such as organizational overhead and (b) SCI notes that it is possible that this funding will be supplemented with other funding to achieve the treatment goals.
+- An estimate based on the funding received from DFID and the number of treatments committed under that grant, yields an expected cost of additional treatments of $0.73, though (a) this does not include costs such as organizational overhead and (b) SCI notes that it is possible that this funding will be supplemented with other funding to achieve the treatment goals.